 Walker’s classical ballet, The Last Mission of Marco Polo, was premiered by the Shanghai Ballet Company as part of the opening festival of the China’s World Expo in May 2010.
-Choreographed by José Martinez (Opéra de Paris), the historically based work continues to be performed as part of the company’s repertoire – the most recent staging of the ballet was performed in January 2018 at the National Center for the Performing Arts in Beijing.
+Choreographed by José Martinez (Opéra de Paris), the historically based work continues to be performed as part of the company’s repertoire.
+A unique staging of the ballet was performed in January 2018 at the National Center for the Performing Arts in Beijing.
 It was included in the repertoire of the 2019 international tour of Hong Kong and Western Europe and was performed most recently in January 2020 in Shanghai.

 Walker writes a monthly review column of notable Los Angeles classical concert performances for the National Center for the Performing Arts Magazine, published by the National Center for the Performing Arts, Beijing China.

 Daniel Walker is a voting member of the Academy of Television Arts and Sciences and the Society of Composers and Lyricists.
 He holds a PhD from the University of California Los Angeles and currently serves as Dean of Academic Affairs at the Los Angeles College of Music in Pasadena, CA.